 Description

 A ResourceReference whose uri identifies to a code system (aka. "concept system, "terminology" or "ontology").
-Note, while the UML Package is the base for the CodeSystemReference, its intent is to represent a the uri and optional name of a code system and a single, optional version and should contain nothing else.
+Note, while the UML Package is the base for the CodeSystemReference, its intent is to represent the uri and optional name of a code system and a single optional version, and should contain nothing else.
 The optional version of type CodeSystemVersionReference is represented as a packageImport.

 Diagrams